kasramp/UbuntuIndicatorWeather/index.md

 Simple Weather Indicator is an elegant and very simple weather indicator for Ubuntu unity and Gnome 3.
 It is developed with Python and uses an in-house free/open source Weather API called [Eris](http://eris.madadipouya.com/) to get the current weather condition of the user's location.

-{% include button.html text="Fork on GitHub" icon="github" link="https://github.com/kasramp/UbuntuIndicatorWeather" %} {% include button.html text="Install Alembic" link="https://github.com/daviddarnes/alembic#installation" %}
+{% include button.html text="Fork on GitHub" icon="github" link="https://github.com/kasramp/UbuntuIndicatorWeather" %}

 ## Features